 Individuals who successfully complete this fellowship are superbly trained to manage cardiothoracic and major vascular surgical cases.
 The faculty and the fellowship are dynamic and offer a range of opportunities that can be tailored to individual interests.
-A CVT Anesthesia Fellowship at Mayo Clinic is an opportunity to build and advance a career.
+The Cardiovascular and Thoracic Anesthesiology Fellowship at Mayo Clinic offers training to build and advance your career.

 The Cardiovascular and Thoracic Anesthesiology Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).